 STAR Invalidation Information Question and Answer with Attorney William Ferreira

 The STAR Program is a complicated and logistical nightmare.
 California’s Bureau of Automotive Repair sends out upwards of 1000 STAR Certificate Invalidations a year.
 One small misstep and your STAR Certification and your ability to test directed vehicles is gone.
 For some shops, this is upwards of 60%-70% of their business.
 Simply put – there are not many facilities in enhanced areas that could survive without STAR.
-We have put together this Question and Answer Series to answer some commonly answered questions about California’s STAR Program:
+You can watch a quick video by attorney William Ferreira at https://youtu.be/ziD4jC7aqfw.
+Alternatively, we have put together this Question and Answer Series to answer some commonly answered questions about California’s STAR Program:

 What do I do?